indexofknowledge/iok/v4/README.md

 To start as a dev, simply run the standard `npm install` and `npm run start` to launch in dev mode.
 Some auto-generated React docs below...

+We also provide two storage backends: Blockstack via Gaia, and IPFS via Pinata.
+Configuration will vary.

 ## old stuff below

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).